digital-work-lab/literature-review-seminar/slides/04-tools.md

 •	Abstract: “Crafting quality assessment questions in medical education […]”
 ```

-⚠️ Metrics for LLM-based classification vary considerably across datasets, indicating **limited generalizability**
+⚠️ Performance of LLM-based screening varies considerably across datasets, indicating **limited generalizability**
-⚠️ The findings show that the essential recall metric does not dominate the performance of random classification in all cases
+⚠️ The findings show that LLMs does not consistently perform better than random classification (in terms of recall)

 ---